Nisio Isin: Bishōnen Tanteidan

 It was serialized in the Japanese magazine Aria from June 2016 until June 2018 because of Aria's termination.
 It was transferred to Shonen Magazine Edge on October 17, 2018 and the rest of the chapters were released until July 17, 2019.
 It's an adaptation of the first four volumes of the Bishōnen series, and it was drawn by Oda Suzuka.
 Compiled by Kodansha in 5 volumes.

 Jūni Taisen

 It was serialized in the Japanese magazine Shonen Jump+ from September 23, 2017, to May 12, 2018.
 It is an adaptation of the Jūni Taisen novel and it was drawn by Akira Akatsuki.
 Compiled by Shueisha in 4 volumes.

+Bakemonogatari

-BakemonogatariBakemonogatari is an adaptation of the Monogatari series novels and is drawn by Oh! great.
+Bakemonogatari is an adaptation of the Monogatari series novels and is drawn by Oh! great.
 It began its serialization in Weekly Shōnen Magazine on March 14, 2018, with the last chapter published on March 15, 2023.
 It has been compiled by Kodansha with a special edition for the Kodansha Box label also published.